fivetran/dbt_reddit_ads_source/models/docs.md

 The total click-through conversions attributed, for the given month-long window.
 {% enddocs %}

+{% docs click_through_conversion_attribution_window_day %}
+The total click-through conversions attributed, for the given day-long window.
+Not included by the package by default.
+{% enddocs %}

+{% docs click_through_conversion_attribution_window_week %}
+The total click-through conversions attributed, for the given week-long window.
+Not included by the package by default.
+{% enddocs %}

 {% docs event_name %}
 The name of the conversion event or action being tracked, such as a purchase, form submission, or sign-up.
 This field categorizes different conversion types within the dataset.
 {% enddocs %}